![]() |

 | Toxic Love in Unravelling Worlds |

-Once, I was
+Once, I was a poet.

-will not redeem me now—
+The master will not redeem me—

-against the teachers of the metre.
+I rebelled against the teachers of the metre.

 At times, old insecurities come to the fore, hand in hand with wistful memories of past lovers, loss, death and grief.
 At other times, I have bitter quarrels with God late into the night about sin, redemption and child-death; and when solace will not come, in despair, I run for shelter to life's true confessional—poetry.